 A unique page view represents the number of sessions during which that page was viewed one or more times.
-Unique page views are generated by the same user during the same session, for example if a visitor viewed a page once in their visit or five times, the number of unique page views will be recorded as one.
+Unique page views are generated by the same user during the same session, for example, if a visitor viewed a page once or five times in their visit, the number of unique page views will be recorded as one.

 New vs. Returning Visitors

 New visitors are those users that have not visited your site before the time period specified while returning visitors will have made at least one visit to at least one page on your site previously.
 This is determined by whether Google Analytics can detect cookies, which indicate previous visits.
 If Google cannot detect a cookie one will be set for future recording unless the user has disabled cookies in their personal browser preferences.

 Segments enable you to analyse your data in more detail, by filtering the results to show only information for certain kinds of traffic.
 You can also use segments to compare results between groups of visitors; for example new vs. returning, or paid vs. organic search traffic.